Fleet 80 Canuck: Operational history

 After initial sales to flying clubs, charter companies and private owners began to falter, Fleet ran into financial problems.
 In 1947, Canuck production by Fleet was terminated.
 Over the next ten years a number of aircraft were built up from components by Leavens Brothers in Toronto with total series production finishing at 224 in 1958.
 Several have been re-engined with the 100 hp Continental O-200.

-In September 2010 there were 77 Canucks registered in Canada with Transport Canada.
+In September 2010, there were 77 Canucks registered in Canada with Transport Canada.
+By April 2023, there were 70 Canucks left on the Canadian registry.